Contents

 Wait if:

-• You can run Llama 3.1 14B or 27B for your use case — even an RTX 4070 handles those well
+- You can run Qwen 2.5 14B or smaller for your use case — even an RTX 5060 Ti handles those well

 Comparing to New Alternatives

-For a single-GPU 70B setup, used 4090 is still simpler than these alternatives.
-For smaller models, a single new 5080 is actually better (warranty, cooler, newer drivers).
+For a single-GPU 70B setup, the used 4090 remains the simplest play.
+For smaller models at speed, a new RTX 5080 is better (warranty, lower power draw).

 FAQ